xDaryamo/puccini/puccini-tosca/README.md

 minimize them to a more manageable list. (`-s 0` will skip the parser entirely and just check that the input is readable.)

-`--print/-p` is used to print out the results of each phase.
-You may specify multiple phases to print out using ",", e.g. `-p 2,3,4`.
+`--dump/-d` is used to dump the internal data of phases.
+You may specify multiple phases to dump using ",", e.g. `-p 2,3,4`.
 Per phase you will see:

 * Phase 1: Read.
 The hierarchy of imported units starting at the service template URL.
 * Phase 2: Namespaces.
 All names per type.
 Each imported unit has its own namespace.